Frequently asked questions about The Magdalen House Next Step program.

 Weekly Next Step group is a maximum of 1.5 hours each week and the remaining requirements may be met on a flexible schedule determined by the participant.

 How does Next Step differ from other recovery services at The Magdalen House?

-- First Step gives alcoholic women the tools – the 12 Steps – to begin a recovery journey.
+First Step: Our two-week residential program that gives alcoholic women 12-step tools to begin a recovery journey.

-- Next Step teaches alcoholic women how to use and apply the 12 Steps in their everyday lives.
+Next Step: Teaching alcoholic women how to use and apply the principles learned in the 12-Steps in their everyday lives.

-- Meetings, classes, and workshops provide opportunities to learn about and practice the 12 Steps.
+Community: Meetings, classes, and workshops provide opportunities to learn about and practice the 12-Steps.

 Is Next Step only for First Step Alumna?